Could You REALLY Pay Off a 3-Month Payday Loan in 3 Months?

 You can’t save you money by paying off a 3-month payday loan early.

 Next, there’s paying your loan off early to save interest.
-This won’t work with most payday loans and cash advances, as their fees and interest are charged at a flat rate.
+This won’t work with most payday loans, as their fees and interest are charged at a flat rate.
 That means the interest doesn’t accrue on your balance over-time.
 Instead, it is calculated up-front and immediately added to your repayment amount.

 When interest is being charged as a flat-rate, early repayment doesn’t earn you any discounts or added bonuses.
 Well, okay, it does get you out debt, which is pretty nifty.
 But if you’re going to take out a loan, you want one that can benefit your finances in the long-term.